2018 Manuscript and Query Critiques

 In the email subject line, please write: Manuscript Critique for [AGENT or EDITOR name here] (example: Manuscript Critique for Tracey Adams).

 We send all of the critique pages as a batch to the agent/editor, so it is critical that you get the manuscript to us by the deadline.
-We will contact you closer to the assignment with the time and room assignment for the critique session.
+We will contact you a week before the conference with the time and room assignment for the critique session.

 Manuscripts will be sent to one of the agent co-chairs: Rosalyn Eves, Brittany Larsen, and Rachel Larsen.
 Once agents and editors have been announced, we will update with information as to which co-chair to send pages to.